-Look at the Contents Page to identify what topic is of interest to you or the person/people you are supporting and scroll down to the relevant section.
+Look at the Contents Page to identify what topic is of interest to you or the person/people you are supporting and click on it.
 You can print out a hardcopy and use it for individual or group discussion and learning.